Hit N Fun: Critical response

 Edmund Lee of the South China Morning Post gave Hit N Fun 3.5/5 stars, describing it as an "unusually warm-hearted boxing drama" that blends "slapstick humor" with a "largely somber tale", prompting characters to reflect on their life goals, reminiscent of Johnnie To's Throw Down (2004), and functioning as "a parable of Hong Kong" amid contemporary social and economic upheaval.
 Sek Kei gave the film 3/5 stars in his review for Ming Pao, noting that although the plot appears "hastily assembled", the engaging direction and strong performances from the ensemble cast make it enjoyable.
-Keith Ho, writing for HK01, remarked that while the film lacks the creativity and humor of its predecessor Rob N Roll (2024), it effectively utilizes its ensemble cast, especially the strong performances of the three female leads, and incorporates elements from Twilight of the Warriors: Walled In (2024) to capitalize on the upsurge, resulting in an appealing and successful commercial film.
+Keith Ho, writing for HK01, remarked that while the film lacks the creativity and humor of its predecessor Rob N Roll (2024), it effectively uses its ensemble cast, especially the strong performances of the three female leads, and incorporates elements from Twilight of the Warriors: Walled In (2024) to capitalize on the upsurge, resulting in an appealing and successful commercial film.